African All Stars Transfer News & Rumours: Chelsea offer Alonso plus £51.5m for Inter Milan's Hakimi

 The Ivory Coast captain is set to leave North London this summer after announcing that he won't be signing a new contract at the club.

-Consequently, Spurs have shown interest in Lamptey even though the Ghanaian descent has not played a game since December.
+Consequently, Spurs have shown interest in Lamptey even though the player of Ghanaian descent has not played a game since December.

 The 20-year-old committed his long-term future to Brighton this year with a deal that will keep him at the club until 2025.